INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Metal-Rules.com: I do remember when you did the “Master of the Rings” tour in 1994, it was much smaller venues you did back then.
 In Helsinki, you did play in club Tavastia.

 Michael Weikath: Helsinki was always like a strange thing like Berlin or something.
 The people are there, but you know the Finns are very, very curious people in themselves.
 In Helsinki, you have lots of strange people who have this opinion, that opinion, and that opinion, and so it’s not been a big miracle that we had to play a very small club here as it was.
 “Laughs”

 Metal-Rules.com: Right… It’s the time of the very last question.
 You and Markus are the only remaining members from the early days, but who owns the name Helloween these days?

 Michael Weikath: Ingo’s step-brother.

 Michael Weikath: Yeah, but he has no problem with us using that name because he fully supports us.

 Metal-Rules.com: Do you have to give him some royalties, some money?

 Michael Weikath: No, no. He doesn’t want any of that.
 He just wants to have a good life.

 Michael Weikath: It’s a rumor.
-You know, it’s always people thinking and it’s always to make up an interesting story that everybody goes what?
-If that was so I’m also not gay.
+You know, it’s always people thinking, and it’s always to make up an exciting story that everybody goes what?
+If that was so, I’m also not gay.
 I have no sexless children.
 I’m not traveling to Thailand.
 I don’t have a Japanese wife in Holland.
 “Laughs”